2011 San Diego Chargers season: Week 1: vs. Minnesota Vikings

 Coming off their special teams woes in 2010, the Chargers allowed a 103-yard opening kickoff return to Percy Harvin to start the season.
 Kicker Nate Kaeding suffered a season-ending injury on the play, and punter Mike Scifres assumed place kicking responsibilities for the game.
 The Chargers outscored the Vikings 10–0 in the fourth quarter to come back and win the game, 24–17.
 Fullback Mike Tolbert scored three touchdowns, and Philip Rivers completed 33 of 48 passes for 335 yards and two touchdowns.
 He was also intercepted twice.
 Scifres kicked a 40-yard field goal, the first of his NFL career, and kicked three PATs.
 With the win, the Chargers started their season out 1–0.

 Week 2: at New England Patriots

 With the loss, the Chargers fell to 1–1.

 Week 3: vs. Kansas City Chiefs

 With the win, the Chargers improved to 2–1.

 Week 4: vs. Miami Dolphins

 With the win, the Chargers improved to 3–1.

 Week 5: at Denver Broncos

 With the win, the Chargers went into their bye week at 4–1.
 The team also managed to get their best start after five games under head coach Norv Turner.

 Week 7: at New York Jets

 With the loss, the Chargers fell to 4–2.

 Week 8: at Kansas City Chiefs

+Late in the 4th quarter, with the game tied at 20, Philip Rivers fumbled the ball while kneeling to set up the potential game-winning field goal.
+This play effectively ended the Chargers chances at the division, as had they won, they would've finished 9-7 and won the division.
 With the loss, the Chargers fell to 4–3.